Rainbow flag (LGBTQ): Coded flags

-There have been many activism statements made with using the rainbow colors to create "hidden flags", in order to express their political agenda and support for gay rights and diversity.
-For example, in Poland on August 6, 2020, President Andrzej Duda was sworn in for a second term supporting an anti-LGBTQ+ campaign and the opposing politicians planned beforehand to coordinate and wear a colored outfit to each represent a color of the rainbow to stand in protest.
-There is another instance where a group of Latin American activists created a "hidden flag", with their outfits in Russia which bans the rainbow flag.
+In Poland on August 6, 2020, President Andrzej Duda was sworn in for a second term supporting an anti-LGBTQ campaign and the opposing politicians planned to coordinate and wear a colored outfit to each represent a color of the rainbow to stand in protest.

 Critiques

 Concern has been expressed among some of the rainbow symbol being white-washed and regressed to maintain a Eurocentric and colonial influence.
-A concept called "pride for sale" refers to an overflowing amount of publicity and advertising from big companies displaying the rainbow flag and selling pride merchandise during pride month, but as soon as pride month is over so are all of the promotions.
+A concept called "pride for sale" refers to an overflowing amount of publicity and advertising from big companies displaying the rainbow flag and selling pride merchandise during Pride Month, but as soon as Pride Month is over so are all of the promotions (see rainbow capitalism).
 There is also a critique made about how the pride flag has deviated too much from its purpose as a radical symbol for queer rights specifically.

-Variations
+Notable variations

+Gilbert Baker's nine-stripe flag

+Gilbert Baker created a nine-stripe version of the flag in March 2017, adding a lavender stripe to symbolize diversity.
+Baker created the flag in response to the 2016 election of Donald Trump.